-Have the business requirements been clearly defined and agreed to?
+- Have the business requirements been clearly defined and agreed upon?

-Have the requirements and financial case been approved?
+- Have the requirements and financial cases been approved?

 AUDIT REPORTING PHASE

 When auditing an IT initiative, the audit feedback (recommendations) needs to begin as early as possible so that changes in project plans and efforts can be considered.
 Therefore, provide formal, ongoing feedback to the management of the IT initiative.
-Brief senior management, and even the audit committee on occasion ,with periodic status reports.
+Brief senior management and the audit committee with periodic status reports occasionally.